One of the tools we use often at Buffer is HipChat.

 There are two types of emoticon that you can use within HipChat, there are the standard smiley faces that you can use like

-:-P which will get changed into the relevant smiley but there are also a great collection of emoticons that you can access by typing a word in round brackets, some of my personal favourites are; (boom), (tableflip) and (orly), you can access a great list of them at the HipChat Emoticons page.
+:-P which will get changed into the relevant smiley but there are also a great collection of emoticons that you can access by typing a word in round brackets, some of my personal favourites are; (boom), (tableflip) and (orly).

 Here the the ones I mentioned in the above paragraph in the order I mentioned them! (not shown is the animation for the (boom)!